navazjm/tloc/README.md

 If you have a feature request, start a [discussion](https://github.com/navazjm/tloc/discussions), and we can work together to incorporate it into tloc!\
 \
 Encountered a defect?
-Please report it under [issues](https://github.com/navazjm/tloc/issues).\
+Please report it under [issues](https://github.com/navazjm/tloc/issues).
-Be sure to include detailed information to help us address the issue effectively."
+Be sure to include detailed information to help us address the issue effectively.\
 \
 Want to implement a feature request or fix a defect?
 Checkout our [contributing guide](./docs/contributing.md).